Denham Springs, Louisiana: Racial and ethnic composition

+2020 census

 As of the 2020 United States census, there were 9,286 people, 3,615 households, and 2,256 families residing in the city.
 According to the 2019 American Community Survey, the racial and ethnic makeup was 81.6% non-Hispanic white, 13.9% Black and African American, 0.2% American Indian and Alaska Native, 0.2% some other race, 0.5% two or more races, and 3.6% Hispanic and Latin American of any race.
 The median household income was $53,435 and 8.9% of the population lived at or below the poverty line.

 Government

 Denham Springs is run under a Mayor-council form of government.
 The current mayor, Gerard Landry, has been in office since 2014, being reelected in 2018 after support from the city in his recovery efforts after the flood of 2016.

 The Denham Springs City Council is a Unicameral council governing the City of Denham Springs.
 The five member council is elected directly by popular vote.
 Each council member serves the entire Denham Springs community.
 No neighborhoods elect representatives.
 Members serve a term of four years.
 Each city council member serves as a member of one of several city groups.
 This includes the Denham Springs Economic Development District, The Denham Springs Sewage District No. 1, Springs at Riverside Landing Economic Development District, and Finance Committee.

 The city council meets twice monthly at 6 PM on the second Tuesday and fourth Monday of the month at the Municipal building in Denham Springs' Historic District.